bytecodealliance/rfcs/accepted/cranelift-isel-isle-peepmatic.md

 to the newly constructed value on the right-hand side of a rule.
-In other words, if a rule transforms `(A x y)` to `(B x y)` and there is another rule that matches on `(B x y)`, we generate code that chains these two transforms together.
+In other words, if a rule transforms `(A x y)` to `(B x y)` and there is another rule that matches on `(B x y)`, we generate code that chains these two transforms together, effectively inlining the `(A x y)` extractor on the left-hand side of the latter rule.
 We call this inlining "elaboration", in analogy to a similar flattening step in other hierarchical-design DSLs (in particular, hardware-description languages).

 To ensure that elaboration terminates, we disallow recursion in rewrite rules.
 This implies a stratification of term constructors: